Cops: Man surrenders in toddler shooting case

 Brunswick police were joined by the Glynn County Police Department, the county sheriff's office, the U.S. Marshals Service and others in the search for Holland.

 On Friday afternoon, a man standing outside the home where the shooting occurred identified himself as Landon's uncle.
-Landon underwent surgery and his condition is slowly improving, said the man, who asked to remain anonymous.
+Landon underwent surgery and his condition is slowly improving, he said, requesting anonymity.

 "He came out of surgery and he's all right," the man said.
 "It's day to day now.
 But I know he's gonna make it, and that's all you can ask for."